Polymers and Plastics

 Polymers are a vital part of contemporary life and a brief one page pdf introduction to polymers is given in;

 The polymers section of the web page has been divided into specific areas where I have had first hand experience.

 This first section is organised with two powerpoint presentations and then my Cambridge Polymer lecture notes.
 The first presentation is a brief visual summary of Polymer Crystallisation.
 In the 1970s I was fortunate enough to study for a PhD at Bristol University under the supervision of Prof Andrew Keller.
 Andrew was the “co discoverer” of polymer chain folding and his research group was almost entirely dedicated to polymer crystallisation both from solution and the melt.

 The second presentation is about Liquid Crystal Polymers (LCPs).
 This area of polymer science was very active in the 1980s and at one point it looked as though LCPs were going to become as important as semi crystalline polymers.
 LCPs currently (2019) have niche application areas but have not achieved the “hype” for them that was present in the 1980s.

 My polymer lecture notes were given in the 1990s and so they appear rather basic compared to more modern presentations.
 Also at the time I used the notes as a basis to the course and filled in certain sections and areas on the overhead projector as I went along.
 So, in some cases you will need to be able to read between the lines!

 Finally there is a presentation on “Five brilliant Polymer Scientist.”
-I gave this presentation to I suspect a bewildered set of students at an Engineering School in Nantes.
+I gave this presentation in 2011 to I suspect a bewildered set of undergraduate students at an Engineering School in Nantes.
 Individuals are at the heart of science and innovation and in my opinion it is important to recognise the contributions that they have made!